Late Autumn Night Sky over New Jersey: Star Trails and Meteor Trails.

 Carol and Laurin from across the street invited me to their annual Thanksgiving celebration dinner.
 This year Carol used some Bittersweet vines from my yard for decorations.
 I took a number of images with my new Nikon 1 V1 camera, with a 10 mm f/2.8 lens.
 I was trying to see what I can do with a small camera without a flash.
 I have 28 images to share as a slide show.

 Individual images from the slideshow can be viewed here.

 Autumn in Pennsylvania: New Mirrorless Camera (Nikon 1 V1).

 I got up early this morning to see how the new Nikon 1 V1 mirrorless digital camera performs.
 I spent the night reading the manual to get an idea of how to use the camera.
 As with anything new, you have to use it to really understand its capabilities.
 I drove to the Lambertville – New Hope bridge for some early dawn images.
 The Delaware river was up a little over 4 feet in the last day due to all of the rain we got on Tuesday and Wednesday.
 Still below flood stage but up more than usual.
 The following image is an old building in New Hope along the Delaware river, taken from across the river in the Lambertville Station parking lot.
 The Raw image was converted to jpg using Adobe Lightroom 3.6 RC with no additional processing.
 Note that I had to upgrade from Lightroom 3.5 to the 3.6 Release Candidate in order to be able to see and process the image with Lightroom.
 More images to follow, and I need to check out if my other Raw image processing programs are able to handle images from this new camera.

 Later in the afternoon, I had a great Thanksgiving dinner with neighbors across the street.
-Images from the Thanksgiving celebration to follow.
+(Images next post).
 Right now the camera is outside to see how it performs capturing Night Sky images.